xiaoxiae/videos/18-lopt/SCRIPT.md

 \note{render this for as long as I'm talking}

-The nobel price I mentioned at the beginning off the video was awarded to Kantorovich and Koopmans in 1975 for formulating a number of classical logistics and economics problems in this model, which are again too complicated to be solved geometrically.
+The Nobel prize I mentioned at the beginning off the video was awarded to Kantorovich and Koopmans in 1975 for formulating a number of classical logistics and economics problems in this model, which are again too complicated to be solved geometrically.

 \newpage